cr7yash/Activity-Recognition-from-Single-Chest-Mounted-Accelerometer/README.md

 ## Conclusion

-From the above classification models, it is evident that KNN (K-Nearst Neighbor) has the best accuracy overall i.e. 72%; whereas the accuracy score for the decision tree is somewhere around 65%.
+From the above classification models, it is evident that KNN (K-Nearst Neighbor) has the best accuracy overall i.e. 83%; whereas the accuracy score for the decision tree is somewhere around 82%.
 Therefore, for the "Activity Recognition from Single Chest-Mounted Accelerometer" dataset KNN classification model can be consdered to recognise the given activity.
-However, in the dataset, there were a lot of ambiguty, which had to be mitigated.